faykarr/faykarr/README.md

 # 💫 About Me:
-🧑‍💻 Currently working as IT Support Specialist at Dinas Pendidikan Kota Pekalongan.<br>🌟.
+🧑‍💻 Currently working as IT Support Specialist at Dinas Pendidikan Kota Pekalongan.

 ## 🌐 Socials: